-Based on our shares outstanding as of October 31, 2021, upon the closing of this offering, a total of shares of common stock will be outstanding, assuming the automatic conversion of all 4,849,064 shares of our outstanding redeemable convertible preferred stock into an equivalent number of shares of our common stock in connection with the closing of this offering.
+Based on our shares outstanding as of December 31, 2021, upon the closing of this offering, a total of 18,739,786 shares of common stock will be outstanding, assuming the automatic conversion of all 11,409,488 shares of our outstanding redeemable convertible preferred stock as of December 31, 2021 into an equivalent number of shares of our common stock in connection with the closing of this offering.
 Of these shares, all of the common stock sold in this offering by us, plus any shares sold by us on exercise of the underwriters' option to purchase additional common stock, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144.

-The remaining shares of common stock will be, and shares of common stock subject to stock options will be on issuance, "restricted securities," as that term is defined in Rule 144.
+The remaining shares of common stock, as well as, upon issuance, the shares of common stock subject to stock options, will be "restricted securities," as that term is defined in Rule 144.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.